 As a General Election has been called and Parliament will dissolve next week, we’ll be picking up with MPs following the election on pressing for this petition to be considered for a debate.

 The support for both the parliamentary petition and our own campaign to force action on fire-risk dryers sends a clear message that Whirlpool needs to act in the best interest of consumers and fully recall these potentially dangerous dryers.

 Sadly, the battle doesn’t end here – we’ll be continuing to call for a full product recall of these dangerous dryers.

-Is it fair that people are still waiting for their fire-risk tumble dryer to be sorted?
 Do you expect the government to take action on this safety issue?